 Use of social media technologies must follow the current laws and standards that govern information and information technology.
 Below is an explanation of the most common policies and standards that impact the use of social media.

-Print out the HHS Social Media Policies Checklist (PDF – 89KB) to make sure you have addressed the relevant standards and policies.
+Print out the HHS Social Media Policies Checklist to make sure you have addressed the relevant standards and policies.
+You can find further guidance from the HHS Office of the General Counsel and from the HHS Office of the Chief Information Officer.

 - Copyrighted Content